 So what is a medical device?

-The European Medical Device Directive (MDD) defines a medical device as:
+The EU MDR defines a general medical device as:

-- investigate, replace or modify the anatomy or a physiological process
+- investigation, replacement or modification of the anatomy or a physiological or pathological process or state;

-Devices are then further classified to reflect the level of risk that non-compliance might pose to end users.
+Devices are then further classified according to the potential risk of harm they could pose to their intended users.

 The regulatory burdens for the development of products in each classification are different, ranging from relatively light touch self-certification processes (for Class 1 devices), to providing fully evidenced clinical investigation documentation and the inspection by notified bodies to ensure compliance of design and manufacture (Class 2 and 3).